 Dr. Oliak’s #1 goal since starting his practice has been to achieve the best outcomes possible for his patients.
 By always prioritizing excellent surgery and patient care, Dr. Oliak has established a long record (>2500 operations since 2002) of weight loss surgery outcomes – weight loss results, complication statistics – that rank among the best in the weight loss surgery field.*

 About our program

 The most feared complication after gastric sleeve surgery is leak.
-Dr. Oliak’s gastric sleeve leak rate is 0%.
-Published studies report the industry average leak rate to be 2.4%, and individual surgeons report leak rates to be as high as 9%.**
+Dr. Oliak’s gastric sleeve leak rate is 0%.** Individual surgeons report leak rates to be as low as 0% and as high as 9%.** A comprehensive review study (Aurora et al) on gastric sleeve leak reported average surgeon leak rate to be 2.4%, with individual surgeon leak rates of 0-7%.**

 Blog post – gastric sleeve leak

-Dr. Oliak’s gastric bypass patients average 66% EWL (excess weight loss) at 10-13 years after surgery.
-The few good long-term gastric bypass weight loss studies report gastric bypass weight loss to average 55-60% EWL at 10+ years after surgery.*
+Dr. Oliak’s gastric bypass patients average 65% EWL (excess weight loss) at 10 years after surgery.
+The few good published studies on long-term gastric bypass weight loss report an average of 55-60% EWL at 10+ years after surgery (Pories et al).*

 * Patient results vary after weight loss surgery.
 The weight loss outcomes quoted on this page are averages – individual patients can lose more or less weight than the average.

 ** Leaks can occur after gastric sleeve surgery.
 Past leak rates may not be indicative of future leak rates.
 Dr. Oliak’s 0% leak rate statistic applies to primary (non-revision) sleeve gastrectomy, primary (non-revision) laparoscopic gastric bypass, LAP-BAND® conversion to sleeve gastrectomy, and LAP-BAND® conversion to gastric bypass.